-You don’t want to be so focussed on your wedding that you forget to confirm your honeymoon and make all those payments.
+You don’t want to be so focused on your wedding that you forget to confirm your honeymoon and make all those payments.
 Make sure everything is in writing and that you are ready to go as soon as it begins.

 When you’re confirming times with vendors, make sure you have a few minutes to eat so you don’t collapse during the ceremony!

-Have a rehearsal
+Have a Rehearsal

 Your rehearsal doesn’t have to be a big, formal affair but it would be worth taking the bridal party to the venue a little while before the big day so that they can see where they will have to walk or stand during the ceremony so that they aren’t confused or lost on the day.

-Send copies of vows
+Send Copies of Vows

 The Registrar will have needed to check them over anyway so you should have a written copy that you can re-print but it is worth making sure that you have a couple of copies and that a few people have them, just in case.

-And the speeches
+And the Speeches

 You’ll need to make sure that everyone has at least one copy of their speech and perhaps emails it to themselves or the wedding coordinator so that a copy of it can be accessed or printed on the day.